A Newton's Iteration Converges Quadratically to Nonisolated Solutions Too: Convergence theorem on exact equations

-We loosely refer to (\ref{ni}) as the {\em rank-$r$ Newton's iteration}, {\em rank-deficient Newton's iteration} or simply {\em Newton's iteration} since it is identical to all the commonly-known Newton's iteration with proper choices of the rank $r$.
-In comparison to all previously known formulations of Newton's iteration, the significance of (\ref{ni}) is expanding the capability from finding regular isolated zeros to computing nonisolated semiregular zeros of positive dimensions.
+for computing a zero $\bdx_*$ of $\bdf$ at which the Jacobian $J(\bdx_*)$ is of rank $r$ particularly when $\bdx_*$ is on a branch of semiregular nonisolated zeros.
+We loosely refer to (\ref{ni}) as the {\em rank-$r$ Newton's iteration} or simply {\em Newton's iteration} since it is identical to the commonly-known Newton's iteration when $r\,=\,m\,=\,n$.
+Assume the mapping $\bdf$ is given with exact data.
+The following theorem establishes the local quadratic convergence of the iteration (\ref{ni}).
+We shall consider the equation with empirical data in \S\ref{s:cp}.